-Driving under the influence can be charged as a felony in California in 3 situations: when the DUI is a 4th offense within a 10-year period, when the driver has a prior felony charge for driving drunk or high, or when the driver causes an accident in which another person sustains bodily injury or is killed.
+Driving under the influence can be charged as a felony in California in 3 situations: when the DUI is a 4th offense within a 10-year period, when the driver has a prior felony DUI conviction, or when the driver causes an accident in which another person sustains bodily injury or is killed.

 In all other instances, driving under the influence of alcohol is a misdemeanor charge.
 As long as there were no “aggravating factors”, a motorist is charged with misdemeanor “simple DUI” when facing a first, second, or third time DUI case.

 In this article, our criminal defense attorneys will discuss in more depth the instances where DUI is a felony offense:

 - 1. Your DUI caused injury or death to another

 - 2. You have 3 or more prior DUI or “wet reckless” convictions within a ten-year period